rokka-io/rokka-kirby-plugin/README.md

 # Kirby Rokka

 [rokka](https://rokka.io) is digital image processing done right.
 Store, render and deliver images.
 Easy and blazingly fast.
-This plugin automatically uploads your pictures to rokka and delivers them in the right format, as light and fast as possible.
+This plugin automatically uploads your pictures to rokka and delivers them in the right format, as light and as fast as possible.
 And you only pay what you use, no upfront and fixed costs.

 Free trials are available.
-Just install the plugin and use it.
+Just install the plugin, register and use it.

 ## WARNING

 This is still alpha software.
-We will use this for our soon-to-be-online company webpage, so it's somehow battle tested.
+We  use this for our [Liip](https://liip.ch/) company webpage, so it's somehow battle tested.
-But there's still room for improvements and some APIs will soon change (see also the rokka-templatehandler branch).
+But there's still room for improvements and some behind the scene code will change, the kirby API will stay stable, hopefully.
 And input is always welcome.

 ## Requirements